Sears: Decline

 On November 17, 2004, Kmart Holdings Corporation announced it would acquire Sears, Roebuck, and Co. for $11 billion after Kmart completed its recovery from bankruptcy.
 As a part of the acquisition, Kmart Holding Corporation, along with Sears, Roebuck, and Co., was transformed into the new Sears Holdings Corporation.
 The new company started trading on the NASDAQ stock exchange as SHLD; Sears sold its single-letter ticker symbol 'S' in the New York Stock Exchange that it had held since 1910 to Sprint Corporation.
 The new corporation announced that it would continue to operate stores under both the Sears and Kmart brands.
 In 2005, the company began renovating some Kmart stores and converting them to the Sears Essentials format, only to change them later to Sears Grands.
 The combined company's profits peaked at $1.5 billion in 2006.

 By 2010, the company was no longer profitable; from 2011 to 2016, the company lost $10.4 billion.
 In 2014, its total debt ($4.2 billion at the end of January 2017) exceeded its market capitalization ($974.1 million as of March 21, 2017).
-Sears declined from more than 3,500 physical stores to 695 US stores from 2010 to 2017.
+Sears declined from more than 3,500 physical stores to 695 U.S. stores from 2010 to 2017.
 Sales at Sears stores dropped 10.3 percent in the final quarter of 2016 when compared to the same period in 2015.

-Sears spent much of 2014 and 2015 selling off portions of its balance sheet; namely, Lands' End and its stake in Sears Canada, one of the biggest e-commerce players in Canada, with Can$505 million in sales in 2015—more than Walmart and others who had begun pushing aggressively into online sales, such as Canadian Tire.
+Sears spent much of 2014 and 2015 selling off portions of its balance sheet; namely, Lands' End and its stake in Sears Canada, one of the biggest e-commerce players in Canada, with CAD$505 million in sales in 2015—more than Walmart and others who had begun pushing aggressively into online sales, such as Canadian Tire.
 Sears stated that the company was looking to focus on becoming a more tech-driven retailer.
 Sears's CEO and top shareholder said the sell-off of key assets in the last year had given the retailer the money it needs to speed up its transformation.
 Sears Holdings had lost a total of US$7 billion in the four years to 2015.
 In part, the retailer was trying to curb losses by using a loyalty program called Shop Your Way.
 Sears believed the membership scheme would enhance repeat business and customer loyalty in the long term.

+Between September 26 and October 12, 2017, a malware was installed in the computers operated by a service provider for sears.com and kmart.com e-commerce sites in which the credit card information of 100,000 customers were exposed via a malicious script.
+The breach was not publicly announced until April 2018.

 CEO Eddie Lampert also concluded an arrangement that sold the Craftsman brand to Stanley Black & Decker Inc. for approximately US$900 million.
 In October 2017, Sears and appliance manufacturer Whirlpool Corporation ended their 101-year-old association, reportedly due to pricing issues, although Whirlpool continued supplying Sears with Kenmore-branded appliances.
 In May 2018, Sears announced it had formed a "special committee" to explore the sale of Kenmore.